What you need to know about visiting Lake Louise, Canada, with kids

 The reason that a visit to Lake Louise could be a complete disaster is the car parking situation.
 If you arrive too late and can’t find a space in the onsite car-park, you will need to navigate the shuttle system from the overflow car-park over 1km away.
 This can add hours to your visit and if you haven’t factored in those extra hours, you may need to abandon your plans to visit Lake Louise altogether.

 Our best advice here is to arrive early and when we say early, we mean early!
-We arrived at 7.30am and the car park signs were indicating that the car-park was already full.
+We arrived at 7.30 am and the car park signs were indicating that the car-park was already full.
 If this happens, all is not lost.
-Before turning round and heading off to the overflow car-park, carry on a little and take a look around the onsite car-park.
+Before turning around and heading off to the overflow car-park, carry on a little and take a look around the onsite car-park.
 It will only take a few minutes and could end up saving you hours.
 We were lucky and found a spot as someone had just left.

 The thing is, people come and go all the time.
 Many will come for a few hours to view the lake and set off on a hike.
 Others will just come for a quick photoshoot and head off.
-If you circle around the car park for a few minutes, you are bound to find someone leaving.
+If you circle the car park for a few minutes, you are bound to find someone leaving.

 If you don’t find one, then you can just head off to the overflow car park down the road.
 We think it is worth being persistent though.
 If you have to take the shuttle, you will have to join hundreds of others waiting for it.
 It runs on a schedule so a chunk of your day will be lost doing this.